farleyknight/dive-vscode-extension/docs/current_state.md

     - `package.json` includes a `test` script (`npm test`) that compiles the code and invokes the test runner (`node ./out/test/runTest.js`).
     - Helper scripts `test/runTest.ts` (main runner) and `test/suite/index.ts` (Mocha entry point) manage the test execution process.
 - **Fixtures:**
-    - A Java Spring Boot project exists in `test/fixtures/java-spring-test-project` containing `pom.xml` and `TestController.java` with various REST endpoint annotations, intended for testing endpoint discovery.
-    - A Java Spring Boot project exists in `test/fixtures/java-spring-test-project` containing `pom.xml` and several controller files (`TestController.java`, `UserController.java`, etc.) with a wider range of REST endpoint annotations (`@GetMapping`, `@PostMapping`, `@PutMapping`, `@DeleteMapping`, `@PatchMapping`, `@RequestMapping`, path variables, etc.), intended for testing endpoint discovery.
     - A Java Spring Boot project exists in `test/fixtures/java-spring-test-project` containing `pom.xml` and several controller files (`TestController.java`, `UserController.java`, etc.) with a range of REST endpoint annotations.
-    - The next step is to perform a detailed inventory of these fixtures against the specific test cases outlined in `docs/next_steps.md` to identify coverage gaps before further expansion.
+    - An inventory of these fixtures against the specific test cases outlined in `docs/next_steps.md` has been completed, identifying good coverage but requiring one additional test case for "no relevant annotations found".
 - **Current Status:** Basic test infrastructure is set up.
-Fixtures exist but require systematic review (inventory step added to `next_steps.md`).
-Specific feature tests (E2E LSP investigation, endpoint discovery unit tests) are pending this inventory and subsequent fixture updates.
+Fixture inventory is complete (pending one addition).
+The E2E test file (`test/suite/e2e/e2e.test.ts`) exists, but the specific tests needed to investigate LSP behavior for endpoint discovery are pending implementation.
-- **Debugging LSP Interactions:** The E2E tests (`src/test/suite/e2e.test.ts`) are useful for debugging interactions with the Java Language Server.
+- **Debugging LSP Interactions:** The E2E tests (`test/suite/e2e/e2e.test.ts`) are intended for debugging interactions with the Java Language Server.
 By running the tests (`npm test`), you can observe the console output, which logs the requests made to the LSP (e.g., `vscode.executeWorkspaceSymbolProvider`) and the responses received.
 This helps verify if the LSP is running correctly and providing the expected symbols.
 For example, successful symbol discovery looks like this:

   ```
   Executing vscode.executeWorkspaceSymbolProvider for "TestController"...